 What is ping (latency)?

 Ping is the measure of latency from your device to the server and then back to your device.
 Essentially, it is one of the elements of connection speed that measures any lag you might experience while online.
 Lags are typically most noticeable when streaming music or HD video, gaming, videoconferencing, or doing other high-bandwidth activities.
 Ping is measured in milliseconds (ms), and the lower the number, the less lag you’ll get.
-Generally, a ping value under 50 ms is considered good and over 100 ms is considered poor.
+Generally, a ping value under 50 ms is good and over 100 ms is poor.

 What is jitter?